See Animals Up Close at Farms and Petting Zoos Around Boston

-Most little kids get super-excited about some cute and cuddly barnyard fun.
-Whether you're city folk or farmers-in-training, these local animal farms and petting zoos are the perfect places for kids to visit, and in some cases, interact with some of their favorite furry creature.
-Check out all the best places near Boston and the suburbs to meet llamas, cows, chickens, pigs, goats, sheep, and other gentle farm animals, here.
+Most kids (and adults, too!) get super excited about seeing cute and cuddly animals up close.
+How can anyone resist?
+Luckily, there are some great local animal farms near Boston that are the perfect places for kids to visit, and in some cases, interact with some of their favorite furry creatures.
+Check out all the best petting zoos near Boston and the suburbs to meet llamas, cows, chickens, pigs, goats, sheep, and other gentle farm animals.

 Annie's Animal Barn at Parlee Farms has 90 animals to meet.
 Photo courtesy of the farm